terrytaylorbonn/terrytaylorbonn.github.io/0-qs.markdown

 #### **2.5 Tiny Robotic NN ([wiki](https://github.com/terrytaylorbonn/auxdrone/wiki/Robotic-AI-demos))**

 You might want to skip this demo.
-I was going to focus on robotic AI more, but decided not to.
+I was going to focus on robotics AI more, but decided not to.

 <!-- ```
 GPT: